INFLUENCER STRATEGIES YOU CAN GET STARTED WITH TODAY

-And she doesn’t leave the session unstructured.
-In addition to time for the guests to share their ideas and questions, she also brings ideas of her own to test with the group.
-She thinks of this as more of a focus group session which adds value to everyone.
+And she didn’t leave the session unstructured.
+In addition to time for the guests to share their ideas and questions, she also brought ideas of her own to test with the group.
+She thought of this as more of a focus group session which added value to everyone.

-Attendees tell her that they enjoy the chance to meet each other and they also feel valued because she is asking for their advice and counsel.
-She always comes away with a sense of who she’d like to schedule more time with and who she won’t.
-Those who are effective in pitching their own ideas AND add value to the group discussion rise above the rest.
+Attendees told her that they enjoyed the chance to meet each other and they also felt valued because she was asking for their advice and counsel.
+She always came away with a sense of who she’d like to schedule more time with and who she wouldn’t.
+Those who are effective in pitching their own ideas AND added value to the group discussion rose above the rest.

 Most of us feel pretty alone when it comes to tackling the challenges of our day.
 But what we often forget is that there are others out there facing some or many of the same challenges we do.
 I’m not talking about the small to do items.
 I mean the big strategic challenges and opportunities that we face because of changes in technology, demographics, our marketplace, our business model, etc. Usually, we are not as effective in going it alone in these situations.

-was the new Director of Workforce Development at PG&E -- a one hundred year old utility company -- her industry was facing an enormous demographic challenge known as the ‘silver tsunami.’
+When I first began working with Van Ton-Quinlivan, she was the new Director of Workforce Development at PG&E — a one hundred year old utility company.
+At the time, her industry was facing an enormous demographic challenge known as the ‘silver tsunami.’
 The longtime workers were aging out and they were expected to lose up to 50% of their workforce over the next few years to retirement.
 This was not just a challenge in her company – every utility company was facing the same thing and most had not updated their hiring practices for many years.

 Van reached out to others who had a similar title in other organizations who were tackling these challenges and created a consortium that met quarterly.
 At each meeting – each hosted at a different company’s offices – they discussed their best practices, sharing what was and wasn’t working as they addressed the challenge ahead.
 Van identified a well-respected workforce expert in another company to chair the consortium and she served as co-chair since she was quite unknown in the industry.
 This gave her the chance to set the agenda and make sure that her ideas were being heard and considered.

 One of my clients is an excellent writer who regularly pens articles for the NY Times and the Washington Post.
 She also has a novel published and another book in process.
-Yet, she still struggled to build her platform and create a large following for her ideas which has held her back from selling her second book.
+Yet, she still struggled to build her platform and create a large following for her ideas and this held her back from selling her second book.

 In the past, she had hosted small gatherings with members of her local community to share her love of writing but she’d never taken it further.
 Part of what held her back was this sense that it is a lot of work to try to put ‘butts in seats’ for her own workshops, especially without a large email list.
 She much preferred to be the ‘talent’ – hired to lead a class but not starting from scratch to put the class together.

 We brainstormed who might have an existing community and a location for her to lead a multi-week program and were able to quickly identify a few venues that fit the bill.
-The very first one she approached was a woman who she’d met who had recently opened a wellness/meditation center near her home.
+The very first person she approached was someone who had recently opened a wellness/meditation center near her home.
 She found the woman eager to partner to build more traffic to the center and they came to an amicable income split.
 This partnership is now flourishing and my client is building her mailing list and a large contingent of happy evangelists in her local community.